-BC’s Chief Medical Officer replied in his usual vein: “Vaccines, like any medicine, can have side effects, but the benefits … outweigh the risks,” By and large this would seem to be true.
-But, surely, it can’t be verboten to wonder whether suppressing all childhood diseases may perhaps also have consequences?
+BC’s Chief Medical Officer replied in his usual vein: “Vaccines, like any medicine, can have side effects, but the benefits … outweigh the risks,” Which is true.
+But in the abstract one can wonder whether suppressing all childhood diseases may perhaps have immune consequences.
 Especially the trend towards vaccinations against diseases “such as chicken pox which cause only inconvenience rather than danger” in the words of British sociologist and science and technology writer Trevor Pinch.
 (In Dr. Golem: How to Think About Medicine by Harry Collins and Trevor Pinch, University of Chicago Press, 2005).
 Especially given the sheer number of jabs (approx. 20 I think) that infants now get.

 SFU president Andrew Petter apparently refused to cancel anything, merely saying universities stand for freedom of expression and, as far as I know, the conference went ahead.
 I have no idea what was discussed but I suspect it was a lot of nonsense.
 That’s not the point.
-What’s perturbing is the vitriol of the protesting group and the smug suggestion that if one dares to question the many vaccines tiny babies are subjected to (or suggest these might, just might, have adverse immune or other effects) one has no right to speak.
+What’s perturbing is the vitriol of the protesting group and the smug suggestion that if one dares to question the “science” or wonder out loud if these might, just might, have adverse immune or other effects, one has no right to speak.
 Either you toe the party line or you’re a crazy person.
 One who should be run out of town on a rail to coin a phrase.
 (I’ve never been sure why being run out on a rail – which to me implies a train – would be such a bad thing.
 Personally I am mega fond of trains.)

 The photo of the conference protestor indicates that the group (“The Centre for Inquiry”) is just as obscure as the one they’re protesting.
 Maybe the whole thing was a publicity stunt or performance art, who knows.